uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

 INT0017.ReceiveUsmrSdEvents   reads data from queue    (service window will need to be set for executing file output job once a day)
 INT0017.getPolledData         reads data from the database (polling intervall will need to be set for executing file output job once/service window)

-Application has five send ports:
+Application has six send ports:
 INT0017.Create.UsmrRecord             store a registration event in snaphot database INT0017.Create.UsmrRecordReregister   store a rregistration event INT0017.Create.UsmrRecord.Accepted    store a forvantat deltagande event INT0017.Create.UpdateUsmrRecord       updates a student record with new name & contact information.
 The
                                       origin of the new data is the Ladok event LokalStudentEvent enriched with contact information
+INT0017.setUsmrDeceased               Set/unset deceased flag in DB
 INT0017.Create.File                   Outputs the file UUSKLIST for further processing by the system Melos.
                                       Data for the file is received from receive location INT0017.getPolledData which is a sql polling job that periodically reads the content of the whole snaphot databse.